Croatian Food – Discovering the delicious food of Croatia

 - While filming the episode of “No Reservations” set in Croatia, Anthony Bourdain couldn’t hide his excitement over Croatian food, pronouncing the local cuisine “the next big thing”.

-- Legend says that Julius Caesar’s favourite olive oil came from Istria.
+- Legend says that Julius Caesar’s favourite virgin olive oil came from Istria.

 - The most authentic cuisine in Croatia can be found in konobas, casual establishments similar to taverns, often family-owned.